 Our income tax expense is a function of the mix between our domestic and international pre-tax earnings or losses, as well as the mix of international tax jurisdictions in which we operate.
 Certain of our international rigs are owned and operated, directly or indirectly, by one of our wholly owned foreign subsidiaries.
 It is our intention to indefinitely reinvest future earnings of this subsidiary to finance foreign activities.
 Accordingly, U.S. income taxes have not been provided on such earnings.
-In 2011, we were able defer certain other foreign earnings for U.S. tax purposes.
-However, due to the expiration of a tax law provision at the end of 2011; such deferral is unavailable in 2012.
-In the three months ended March 31, 2012, we provided U.S. income taxes on these other foreign earnings.
+In 2011, we were able to defer certain other foreign earnings for U.S. tax purposes.
+However, due to the expiration of a tax law provision at the end of 2011, such deferral is unavailable in 2012.
+In the six months ended June 30, 2012, we provided U.S. income taxes on these other foreign earnings.

-During the three months ended March 31, 2012, the Brazilian tax authorities concluded their audit of our income tax return for the 2007 year.
-On February 29, 2012, we received an assessment of approximately \$19 million for income tax, including interest and penalties.
+In 2012, the Brazilian tax authorities concluded their audit of our income tax return for the 2007 year.
+On February 29, 2012, we received an assessment of R\$35.1 million (approximately equal to USD \$17 million at June 30, 2012) for income tax, including interest and penalties.
 We contested the tax assessment in March 2012 and are awaiting the outcome.
 We have not accrued any tax expense related to this assessment.